EngrTosh/alx-low_level_programming/0x00-hello_world/README.md

 ## Preprocessor:
 	The preprocessor in a C compiler processes directives like #include and #define before compilation, handling file inclusion, macros, and conditional code.
 This part generates some intermediate files and gives them to the compiler

+## Compiler
+	The next stage after the preprocessor stage, the compiler transforms logic from c file into something the computer can run.
+This part generates assembly code and gives to the assembler